Annual Survey of Service Industries: Architectural Services (ARCH)

 Reference period: The calendar year, or the 12-month fiscal period for which the final day occurs on or between April 1st of the reference year and March 31st of the following year.

 Collection period: April through October of the year after the reference period

 - Business, consumer and property services

 - Financial statements and performance

 Data sources and methodology

-The target population consists of all establishments classified to code - 541310 Architectural services and 541320 - Landscape architectural services according to the North American Industry Classification System (NAICS) 2017 for the reference year.
+The target population consists of all establishments classified to the architectural services industry (NAICS 541310) and to the architectural landscape industry (NAICS 541320), according to the North American Industry Classification System (NAICS 2012) during the reference year.

-The observed population consists of all establishments classified to code 541310 and 541320 of the NAICS found on the Statistics Canada Business Register as of the last day of the reference year (including establishments active for a part of the reference year).
+The observed population consists of all establishments classified to the the architectural services industry (NAICS 541310) and to the architectural landscape industry (NAICS 541320) according to the North American Industry Classification System (NAICS 2012) found on Statistics Canada Business Register as of the last day of the reference year (including establishments active for a part of the reference year).